Table of Contents

 Furthermore, all patients receive ASS (250—500 mg); in case of an infarct, they should also receive heparin (5000 IU).
 Intramuscular injections should not be performed because the CK values increase and make a lysis therapy impossible.
 During unstable angina pectoris, which can only be safely distinguished from an infarct after six hours, more diagnostic tests, such as a stress ECG, are required.
 Subsequently, a decision on further therapy is made.

 In case of non-ST-segment elevation myocardial infarction, a cardiac catheterization must be conducted, with the time frame for the implementation ranging from 2 to 72 hours, depending on the risk profile of the patient.
-In the case of ST-segment elevation myocardial infarction, the obstructed coronary vessel should be revascularized as quickly as possible by means of PCI.
+In the case of ST-segment elevation myocardial infarction, the obstructed coronary vessel should be revascularized as quickly as possible by means of percutaneous coronary intervention (PCI).

 Risk Assessment for Acute Coronary Syndrome

 This takes first priority in all patients with suspected ACS!
 There are many risk stratification tools available.
 Their goal is to predict major adverse cardiac events (MACE).

 HEART score for chest pain patients